ryanwdavies/ryanwdavies.github.io/index.md

 I have worked with Linux-based enterprise software since 1997, as a developer and in administration, through all phases of the project life cycle.<br /><br />

-In 2013 I developed a keen interest in blockchain, and in Sept 2017 left my position to study it full-time; Ethereum, Bitcoin, consensus approaches, smart contracts, cryptographic primitives, permissioned/permission-less networks.<br /><br />
+In 2013 I developed a keen interest in blockchain and in Sept 2017 started to study full-time; Ethereum, Bitcoin, consensus approaches, smart contracts, cryptographic primitives, permissioned/permission-less networks, zn-SNARKs.<br /><br />

 I am interested to engage in projects in areas of blockchain engineering, data engineering, DevOps and bespoke automation.
 </p>